Skip to flight searchSkip to main content

 Fiji

-Fiji has very strict rules with regards to drone usage.
+Fiji has very strict rules about drone usage.
 Those wishing to fly a drone in Fiji, whether privately or commercially, need to apply to the CAAF (Civil Aviation Authority of Fiji) to be able to use a drone in the country.

 Zambia

-In order to fly a drone in Zambia, travellers need to have the following documentation: RPAS Letter of Approval (RLA) Certificate of Registration RPAS Pilot’s License (RPL) All of the above documentation can be acquired from the Zambia Civil Aviation Authority Alongside licensing, Zambia has very strict rules with regards to the altitude, distance and weight of drones.
+In order to fly a drone in Zambia, travellers need to have the following documentation: RPAS Letter of Approval (RLA), Certificate of Registration RPAS, and Pilot’s License (RPL).
+All of the above documentation can be acquired from the Zambia Civil Aviation Authority Alongside licensing, Zambia has very strict rules with regards to the altitude, distance and weight of drones.

 Cuba